 The camber, also known as the downturn of a shoe, will play a big role in how tight climbing shoes should be.
 As you saw above, shoes that have a downturned shape are intended to curl your toes and hold your foot in a powerful foot position, which allows you to hold your weight on the smallest of holds.
 If your foot is loose within an aggressive climbing shoe, then it simply won’t be able to hold your toes in this curled position.

 Don’t mistake this as advice to cram your foot into the smallest shoe possible.
 There are also associated issues with wearing aggressive shoes too tight.
-Asides from the excruciating pain and detrimental effects it will have on your general foot health if your toes are overly curled within the shoe, it will impede the sensitivity you can feel from the sole of your foot and your ability to stand on your toes.
+Aside from the excruciating pain and detrimental effects, it will have on your general foot health if your toes are overly curled within the shoe, it will impede the sensitivity you can feel from the sole of your foot and your ability to stand on your toes.

 The material of a shoe’s upper is more of a factor when it comes to sizing climbing shoes, although it’s certainly worth a quick mention here.
 When it comes to uppers, they are usually classified as leather, synthetic, or a combination of both.